thebrandonallen/edit-author-slug/readme.txt

 If this doesn't work, make sure you don't have any slug conflicts from other posts/pages/plugins/permalink setting/etc. If you're still experiencing the issue, feel free to post a support request in the forums.

 == Changelog ==

+= 0.9.6 =
+* Fixed loading of translation files.
+Looks in wp-content/plugins/edit-author-slug/languages.
+If you're running 3.7+ (and you are... aren't you?), it will fall back to wp-content/languages/plugins if a proper localization can't be found in the edit-author-slug folder.

 = 0.9.5 =
 * Fixed instances where the Author Base wouldn't change, or would result in a 404